dkovacs24/ReviOS_faq/docs/related.md

 ## What is the difference between the versions?

-As of this moment (2022-07-24), there are only 2 versions of ReviOS that are supported: `11 22.07`, `10 22.07`.
+As of this moment (2022-07-28), there are only 2 versions of ReviOS that are supported: `11 22.07`, `10 22.07`.
 No other versions are supported.

 === "ReviOS 11 22.07"

     Based on the latest Windows 11 Pro (22621.232), released on 24th of July 2022.

+    Recommended for newer systems with more recent hardware.

     [Changelog](https://www.revi.cc/revios/download/changelog#h.jjwpsqn2kr){target=_blank}